sindresorhus/locate-path/readme.md

 Type: `boolean`<br>
 Default: `true`

-Preserve `input` order when searching.
+Preserve `paths` order when searching.

 Disable this to improve performance if you don't care about the order.